-

 For more information, see

-Reporting Sales Tax on Sales of Motor Vehicles, Boats, Snowmobiles, Recreational Vehicles, Trailers, Semitrailers, All-Terrain Vehicles, and Aircraft.
+Sales and Use Tax on Sales of Used Motor Vehicles, Boats, Snowmobiles, RVs, Trailers, Semitrailers, ATVs, UTVs, Off-Highway Motorcycles, and Aircraft.

 -

-What is included in the monthly distribution payment made to counties?
+What is included in the monthly distribution payment made to the counties and city?

 The monthly distribution is the sum of all completed transactions posted in our processing system from the 16th of one month to the 15th of the next month.
 For example, the sales tax on a transaction in December should be reported on a sales tax return due by January 20 or 31.
 If the return is processed by February 15, the tax is included in the February distribution to the county.

 Each transaction can be traced to a specific return or action relating to a retailer's (or individual's) sales and use tax account.
-Transactions are triggered by processing sales and use tax returns (Forms ST-12 and UT-5), motor vehicle, boat, ATV, utility terrain vehicle, off-highway motorcycle, and snowmobile private registrations, refunds and audits.
-Entries of county use taxes from individual income tax returns are posted as these returns process throughout the year.
+Transactions are triggered by processing sales and use tax returns, motor vehicle, boat, ATV, utility terrain vehicle, off-highway motorcycle, and snowmobile private registrations, refunds and audits.
+Entries of county and city use taxes from individual income tax returns are posted as these returns process throughout the year.

 -